 Depending on where you’ve invested your money, you’ll quickly find that different types of income get taxed differently.
 On top of this, how you’ve invested your money is also important.
 Even the type of account you use to make investments can reduce how much taxes you need to pay each year on any returns you make.

 Learning how to be tax-efficient when you invest can help you grow your money and minimize how much taxes you have to pay, which means more money in your pocket.

 When do I have to pay taxes on my investments?

-You only pay taxes on investments when you decide to cash them in.
-Anytime you decide to sell your house, stocks, or any other capital property for a higher amount than what you paid for it, you’ll need to report those profits as capital gains and pay taxes during the year you sold them.
+Depending on the type of investment you’ve made, you may have income to report and taxes to pay each year.
+Keep in mind however, when you decide to sell a second property, stocks or any other capital investment for a higher amount than what you paid for it, you’ll need to report those profits as capital gains and pay taxes during the year you sold them.

 What types of accounts can I use to save on taxes?

 Do you want to minimize how much tax you pay on your investments?
 If so, using tax-sheltered or tax-advantaged accounts, like a Tax-Free Savings Account (TFSA) or a Registered Retirement Savings Plan (RRSP) is a great solution.

 - With an RRSP, you deduct your contributions when filing your taxes, which reduces your taxable income.
 Only when you withdraw money from your RRSP, will you have to pay taxes on these amounts.